AxelCCp/AxelCCp/README.md

 | Microservices with Spring Cloud Eureka and Angular Full stack | `24hrs` |
 | ------- | ------- |

-> Development of microservices with spring boot, Eureka, RESTful, Feign, Zuul gateway, Spring cloud gateway, ribbon, Spring cloud load balancer.
+> Development of microservices with Java 11, Spring boot, Eureka, RESTful, Feign, Zuul gateway, Spring cloud gateway, ribbon, Spring cloud load balancer.
 The back end has 2 versions.
 In version 1, microservices use a shared MySQL database.
 In version 2, microservices work with distributed databases, using MongoDB, PostgreSQL, and MySQL. <br>

 > [!IMPORTANT]
 > :small_orange_diamond: [Go to the course information](https://www.udemy.com/course/microservicios-spring-cloud-y-angular-9/)         <br>